wichmann-lab/teamproject-photography/README.md

 * Saturation

 You can find more settings in the Namespace `LrDevelopController`.
 The settings that we have not listed, <b> can not be used </b> within the   `photo:quickDevelopAdjustImage(settingName, size)`.
 If you want more available settings, you have to implement the whole Develop Controller.
+Our UI creates arrays with the length of 3.
+If you want to edit your photos with arrays of a length greater than 3, you can use the configuration file.
+If the UI should create array of length of n elements, you have to implement this.

 ### Debugging

 ## Acknowledgements